 Who are we?

 Nestled in a quaint neighborhood in Mt.
-Vernon our Qualified Residential Treatment Program and Group Home offers a team of highly qualified, experienced, and caring professional Mental Health Therapists, Case Managers, Youth Care Workers, Nurses, Home Supervisors, Program Managers, Clinical Director and Spiritual Life Coordinator are available to youth and their families around the clock.
+Vernon, our Qualified Residential Treatment Program and Group Home offers a team of highly qualified, experienced, and caring professionals.
+Our Mental Health Therapists, Case Managers, Youth Care Workers, Nurses, Home Supervisors, Program Managers, Clinical Director, and Spiritual Life Coordinator are available to youth and their families around the clock.

 What do we do?